 So be inspired!
 Go pull up that western soundtracks playlist on Spotify, and plan your family vacation today.

-1. Book a cabin with plenty of outdoor space to play
+Where to stay in Ruidoso: Book a cabin with an outdoor space

 Website options for cabin rentals:

-A lot of these cabins are available on multiple sights so you can do some searching to get the best deal.
+A lot of the best cabins are available on multiple sights so you can do some searching to get the best deal.

 2. Inn of the Mountain Gods